JJNod88/jjn-pp2-tbc/README.md

 * Hidden rules Div
     * The User is able to open and close a div containing the rules and information of the game.
 This keeps the site clean when they are playing the game.

+### Future Features

+* Add a user signup form so that instead of 'You won' in the result section - it will be 'User_Name, You won!'
+* An additional game will become available once a user has won three rounds before the computer.
+    * This additional game will be a Top trumps type game, where by users will be given a pack of cards and their aim is to chose each round their card attribute in hopes of beating the computers.

 # Technologies
 Three technologies were used to build the interactive front-website website: